- Before attempting to use ORA, you must purchase a license.

 - You may add Field values to the OraPanel by defining one or more Text Templates.
 Templates are evaluated when ORA adds the OraPanel to the page and when you press the Refresh icon.

-- You may edit the Field values to correct errors by clicking on the Field value while holding the Alt key.
+- You may edit a Field value to correct errors by clicking on the Field value while holding the Alt key.
 For example, you may correct a transcription error prior to using an Auto Type Template that uses the Field value to update your genealogy project.

 See the Introduction to ORA slideshow for more information about using the OraPanel.